Associate Professor Sara Walton graciously gives her time to Southern Youth Development taking on the significant role of our Chair.

 Michelle enjoys spending time with her family hiking, biking and exploring Otago's hidden treasures.

-Jessie is a Youth Worker at Malcam mentoring the trainess at the Botanic Garden, runs our after school programmes and our social media.
+Jessie is a Youth Worker at Southern Youth Development running our after school programmes and small groups in schools.

-She has completed her Bachelor in Social Services specialising in Mental Health Support and is currently doing her Diploma in Youth Work.
+She has a Bachelor in Social Services specialising in Mental Health Support and has just completed her Diploma in Youth Work.

 To relax Jessie binge watches Rick & Morty.